 uDirect IRA Services uses the custodial services of American Estate & Trust, LC.
 AE-Trust is a Nevada licensed, bonded and regulated trust company.
 Their regulatory supervision is under the Financial Institutions Division of Nevada, the state’s bank regulatory authority.

-Since there is so much turmoil in the financial industry we are providing this message to inform you of the safety measures which AE-Trust employs in holding any cash you may place with us.
 Any IRA with AE-Trust can be self directed, meaning you may direct your money into any investment you choose, and the variety of possible investments is huge.
 If you choose to self direct, the safety of your money is up to you since you have full control over the investment choice.

 AE-Trust places all client cash in the AE-Trust Quick Access Fund (1) until or unless you direct that your money be invested elsewhere.
 This is an interest bearing fund, currently paying a .1% APY to IRA and other client accounts.
 A great number of our clients choose to leave some or all their IRA in this Fund, and it is the safety of this Fund which we address below.